Interested in Athletic Training, MS?

 The 3+2 option allows students who declare a “pre-athletic training” undergraduate major and complete all prerequisite coursework to begin the graduate athletic training program in their fourth year of studies.
-Accelerated 3+2 students will complete 3 years as undergraduate students and 2 years in the professional graduate program—they will graduate at the end of the 5th year with BS in either Exercise and Sport Science or Applied Health Science and an MS in Athletic Training degrees.
+Accelerated 3+2 students complete 3 years as undergraduate students and 2 years in the professional graduate program—they graduate at the end of the 5th year with BS in either Exercise and Sport Science or Applied Health Science and an MS in Athletic Training degrees.
+This cost-effective format allows students to earn two degrees in five years.
 Student-athletes are welcome to participate in their sport every year.
-Our student achievement data, including our BOC pass rate, is posted on our goals page.

 How our graduates are impacting the world.

 Piedmont graduate students have gone on to work for organizations like: